 All the computation on a CPU is done by small switching units known as transistors.
 These transistors draw power for changing their state.
 The manufacturing technology tells us about the size of the transistors.
 A smaller transistor size draws lesser power.

 The Snapdragon 710 has a 10nm lithography, whereas the Kirin 659 comes with a 16nm lithography.

 Thus, the Snapdragon consumes a lot less power than the Kirin and can provide relatively better battery life.

 Cores and clock speed

 These parameters are used to get an idea of the processing power of the CPU.
 A higher clock frequency enables a CPU to perform more instructions at the same time.
 More cores provide higher computation ability and better multitasking.

 The Kirin 659 has a total of eight cores.
 Four of them clocked at 2.3GHz and the other at 1.7GHz.
 Such a configuration helps to save power.
 The device uses its faster cores when a processing-intensive job is to be done.

 The Snapdragon 710, on the other hand, has two clusters.
 One has six cores clocked at 2.2Ghz while the other cores are clocked at 1.7Ghz.

 Even though the Snapdragon has a slightly lower clock frequency it has more cores which provide better performance compared to the kirin 659

-The GPU of a device responsible for video processing.
-The better the GPU, the better will be the overall gaming experience.
+The GPU of a device responsible for video processing — better GPU means a heightened overall gaming experience.